Migrim/Migrim/README.md

 ## Projects in Development

 - **OTP-Manager**: Securely manage one-time passwords with ease.
-- **Firefox Startpage**: A minimal, fast, and functional startpage for Firefox.
+- **Glass Startpage**: A minimal, fast, and functional startpage for Firefox and Chrome.
 - More to come.

 ## Current Focus